top of page

 B(to P): What the devil does “three crosses" mean?

-M: I have ninety years, and five years more to boot!!
+M: I have ninety years, and five years more in arrears

 B(to P): Does she understand me?
 (B repeats the same question three times) - not to mistake - ninety-five years?!